Scots College (Rome): Via Cassia

 In 1959, the Scottish Bishops decided to build a new college on the outskirts of the city and a location was chosen on the Via Cassia some 4 miles from the city centre.
-Clapperton wished not to oversee the move, given his age and long tenure, and was released from his office in 1960.
+Clapperton did not wish to oversee the move given his age and long tenure, and was released from his office in 1960.
 He was named a Canon of St John Lateran and remained in Rome until his death in 1969.
 In 1962, the old college was vacated and the seminarians spent the interim years at the college villa in Marino.
 The new college was designed by Renato Costa and was officially opened by Pope Paul VI on 16 November 1964.

-The chapel of the new college was designed in the shape of an irregular heptagon complete with high altar, an altar to Saint Andrew, Lady altar, choir stalls and pipe organ.
-Beneath the chapel there is a crypt, the main body of which was dedicated to Saint Margaret, with altarpiece by Arthur Fleischmann.
+The chapel of the new college was in the shape of an irregular heptagon completed with a high altar, an altar of Saint Andrew, Lady altar, choir stalls and pipe organ.
+Beneath the chapel there was a crypt, the main body of which was dedicated to Saint Margaret, with altarpiece by Arthur Fleischmann.
 In addition, there were altars of Saint Patrick, Saint Ninian and Saint Columba, each with their own mosaics.
-Fixed to the walls of the crypt were the original tombstones of James Francis Edward Stuart, Charles Edward Stuart and Henry Benedict Stuart.
-The stairways around the chapel and crypt were decorated with twenty stained glass windows created by Giovanni D'Aloisio depicting scenes from the history of the Church in Scotland.
+The original grave slabs of James Francis Edward Stuart, Charles Edward Stuart and Henry Benedict Stuart were fixed to the walls of the crypt.
+The stairways around the chapel and crypt were decorated with twenty stained glass windows created by Giovanni D'Aloisio.
+They depicted scenes from the history of the Church in Scotland.
 The subjects of these windows were suggested by Mgr.
 David McRoberts while Mgr.
-Charles Burns acted as historical adviser to the artists.
-The windows were accompanied by Latin inscriptions narrating the story of each scene.
+Charles Burns acted as historical adviser to the artists, and were accompanied by Latin inscriptions narrating the story of each scene.
 In 1984 Pope John Paul II visited the college and celebrated Mass in the chapel.

 Recent History

 Seminarians at the Pontifical Scots College in Rome spend their first two years studying Philosophy at the Angelicum.
 After completion of Philosophy, and depending on their fluency in Italian, they take up the study of theology either at the Pontifical Gregorian University or the Angelicum, where theology is also offered in English.
-Priests taking part in postgraduate theology courses continue to stay at the College.
+Priests taking part in postgraduate theology courses continue to stay at the college.
 The celebration of the Feast of St Andrew is a high point of the Scots College year.

 On 14 April 2016, the community of the Scots College were granted a private audience with Pope Francis at the Apostolic Palace to mark the 400th anniversary of its becoming a seminary.
 In 2017, seminarians from the college were invited to serve at the Easter Vigil at St. Peter's Basilica.

 After a 2020 review projected unaffordable upgrade costs for the Via Cassia seminary, the Scottish Bishops announced a plan to relocate to a more central location in Rome beginning in 2021.
-A temporary move was announced in May 2023 to the Beda College in September 2023, until a permanent location is found.
+In May 2023, a temporary move to the Beda College in September 2023 was announced, until a permanent location is found.